earth6r/Analytics0001/README.md

 - display `no interval` in the display settings only if it is already a defined interval
 - add router.query for each settings tab
 - style up user page
+- add view user details link button in the view details dialog in customers page